nikoomarch/prereg/readme.md

-## Qom University Student Pre registration system
+## Pre-registration system for Qom University students

 [Introduction of the system by Qom University's CE Scientific Society](https://t.me/Ceqom/1133)